Search for spatial coincidence between magnetars and IceCube detected neutrinos: Results

-For the null hypothesis, $TS (n_s)$ behaves like a $\chi^2$ distribution for one degree of freedom~\cite{Wilks}.
-The best-fit value of the number of signal events ($n_s$) is obtained by maximizing $TS$.
-The detection significance can be obtained from $\sqrt{TS}$.
-The same statistics is also widely used in gamma-ray astronomy (eg.~\cite{Manna}).
-For a statistically significant detection corresponding to $>5\sigma$ detection, TS must be $> 25$.
-For each of our magnetars, we calculate the best fit $n_s$ that maximizes $TS$ according to Eq.~\ref{eq:ts}.
+For each of our magnetars, we calculate the best fit $n_s$ that maximizes TS, according to Eq.~\ref{eq:ts}.
 These TS values, along with the best-fit value of $n_s$, can be found in Table~\ref{table1}.
 As we can see, none of the magnetars show a TS value $> 25$.
-The largest TS value is seen for 3XMM J185246.6+003317, with TS of 5.34, which corresponds to a significance of around $2.3\sigma$.
-If one considers the look-elsewhere effect incorporating the total number of signal events looked at, the significance will be reduced even further.
-Therefore, the observed signal events are consistent with background and there is no evidence for any spatial association between our catalog of magnetars and IceCube neutrinos, which are observed as muon tracks.
-Therefore, none of the known magnetars contribute towards the diffuse IceCube neutrino signal.
-Consequently, we calculate the 95\% c.l. upper flux limits by calculating the value of $n_s$ for which $TS-TS_{max}=-3.84$~\cite{PDG}.
+The largest TS value is seen for 3XMM J185246.6+003317, with TS of 3.34, which corresponds to a significance of around $1.8\sigma$ (based on the modification of Wilks' theorem as discussed in the previous section).